Efimero/Heavy-Inventories-1.12/README.md

 ### 1.9 ![](https://img.shields.io/badge/Status-Partially%20Supported-red.svg)

 ## Help
 Have an idea or bug report?
 Post it in the issue tracker.
-Only issues posted on the Github issue tracker will be responded reviewed.
+Only issues posted on the Github issue tracker will be reviewed.